 Here’s a weird fact.

-Until about two or three years ago, the term “bullying” was pretty much absent from everyday use.
-In fact, two or three years ago, if you had asked someone to define “bullying,” they’d probably tell you that the word itself was both old and old-fashioned.
+Until about six or seven years ago, the term “bullying” was pretty much absent from everyday use.
+In fact, six or seven years ago, if you had asked someone to define “bullying,” they’d probably tell you that the word itself was both old and old-fashioned.
 It conjured memories of rough and tumble playgrounds, of kids getting their lunch money stolen, of someone perhaps being taunted because of his girth or his braces.

 Not anymore, however.